it4sec/notaihoney/README.md

 - llama.cpp server
 - NVIDIA Triton
 - TensorFlow Serving
-- KServe-compatible services
+- KServe-compatible APIs

-Go changes are acceptable only when a new service requires a **generic reusable engine capability**.
+The guiding rule remains:

+> **Keep the Go engine small and generic, keep simulated service behavior in one YAML file, preserve evidence, and execute nothing requested by the attacker.**

 ---

-## Guiding Rule
+## 6. Credits

-> **Keep the daemon small and generic.
-Keep configuration in one YAML file.
-Preserve raw evidence before interpretation.
-Execute nothing requested by the attacker.**

----
+**notAIhoney** was created and is maintained by **Denis Laskov**.

+Copyright © 2026 Denis Laskov.

+Free for personal, non-commercial use.

+Commercial use, redistribution as part of a commercial product or service, or other commercial exploitation requires explicit permission from the owner.

+The software is provided as-is, without warranty.